Cottage in Prestatyn

 About this cottage rental

-Windyridge consists of a kitchen with a double oven, electric hob, fridge/freezer, dishwasher, a dining area seating seven, a utility/ cloakroom with a washing machine, tumble dryer, and a sitting room with a woodburning stove and TV.
-The bedrooms consist of a king-size with an en-suite shower, a king-size, a double with TV and en-suite shower, and a single serviced by a shower room.
-Outside, there is an enclosed rear garden with decking, patio, lawn and furniture, off-road parking for 1 car and further roadside parking on a first come first serve basis.
-Within 1.6 miles, you will find a shop, and within 0.2, a pub.
+Windyridge consists of a kitchen with single oven and microwave combination, electric hob, fridge/freezer, dishwasher, a dining area seating seven, a utility/ cloakroom with a washing machine, and a sitting room with a woodburning stove and TV.
+The bedrooms consist of a king-size with an en-suite shower, and x king-sized and en-suite shower, and a single that can turn into a double, serviced by a shower room.
+Outside, there is an enclosed rear garden with decking, patio, lawn and furniture, off-road parking for 2 cars and further roadside parking on a first come first serve basis.
+Within 1.1 miles, you will find a shop, and within 0.3 a pub.
 Two well-behaved pets allowed, however please note that this is a non-smoking property.
-WiFi, fuel, power, bed linen and towels are all included in the price.
+Wipower, bed linen and towels are all included in the price.
 Windyridge is a pleasant base in Flintshire with a view of the coast.
 Note: There are sloping ceilings and low door frames in this property, please mind your head.
+Please note it is air source heating.
 There is a Good Housekeeping Bond of GBP450

-Amenities: Ground source heating and partial underfloor heating.
-Double oven, electric hob, fridge/freezer, tumble dryer dishwasher.
-TV, WiFi.
-Fuel, power, and starter pack for woodburning stove inc. in rent.
-Bed linen and towels inc. in rent.
-Highchair and travel cot available on request.
-Off-road parking for 1 car, and roadside parking available on a first-come, first-served basis.
+Amenities: Single oven, combination microwave, warming drawer, induction hob, fridge/freezer, dishwasher and air fryer, TV, WiFi. power included in rent.
+Bed linen and towels inc. in rent. .
+Off-road parking for 2 cars and roadside parking available on a first-come, first-served basis.
 Enclosed wrap-around garden with lawn, patio, decking and furniture.
 Two well-behaved pets welcome.
 Sorry, no smoking.
-Shop 1.6 miles, pub 0.2 miles.
-Note: There are sloping ceilings and low door frames in this property, please mind your head
+Shop 1.1 miles, pub 0.3 miles.
+Note: There are sloping ceilings and low door frames in this property, please mind your head.
+Highchair, travel cot and stair gates available on request.
+Please note its air sourced heating.

 Region: Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.